3. Ailerons

 Key Takeaways:

-• Ailerons, control surfaces on a wing's trailing edge used for banking an aircraft, existed approximately 35 years before the Wright brothers.
+• Ailerons, which are aircraft control surfaces for banking, existed about 35 years before the Wright brothers' first flight.

 See a mistake?
 Contact us.